Bonus Download: Grab my free Color Theory Cheat Sheet.

 The following exercises will help you understand and see color saturation:

-Monochrome or dull palette painting: Create a painting with a monochrome or dull color palette.
+Monochrome or dull palette painting: Create a painting in a monochrome or dull color palette.
 This will teach you to be more sensitive to changes in color saturation.

 Complementary color painting: Paint a simple composition with just two complementary colors (yellow and purple, or red and green).
 This will teach you how to balance the saturation of two competing colors.